Error Handling¶

 To reuse errors, you can create custom error classes with preset error information.
 The

-custom error classes should be inherited from HTTPError
+custom error classes should be inherited from HTTPError, and you can use the following attributes

 in the error class: